 Cervical exams can provide very specific information on how far labor has progressed.
 When we want or need to limit or avoid cervical exams, however, there are some alternative methods.
 In this post we will explore the emotional signposts of first stage labor, what contractions can tell us, and more.

-Check out ten items to add to your to-do list before (or while) trying to conceive.
-From scheduling a preconception appointment to focusing on health and wellness, it can be so beneficial to be proactive for preconception and pregnancy.
+Check out some things to add to your to-do list before (or while) trying to conceive.
+From scheduling a preconception appointment to getting proactive about your fertility to focusing on health and wellness, it can be so beneficial to be proactive for preconception and pregnancy.

 During pregnancy, the placenta forms to serve multiple functions before being birthed at the very end of the labor process.
 Typically examined and discarded as medical waste, you have other options for this amazing organ.
 This blog post contains five ideas: view, consume, create, bury, and donate.